rdguez-mariano/fast_imas_IPOL/README.md

 - HALF-SIFT
 - HALF-Root-SIFT
 - SURF
+- BRISK (only with OpenCV)
+- FREAK (only with OpenCV)
+- ORB (only with OpenCV)
+- BRIEF (only with OpenCV)
+- AGAST (only with OpenCV)
+- LATCH (only with OpenCV)
+- LUCID (only with OpenCV)
+- DAISY (only with OpenCV)
+- AKAZE (only with OpenCV)

-Depending on the SIIM we propose an optimal set of affine simulations following the work: [Covering the Space of Tilts](https://rdguez-mariano.github.io/pages/imas).
+Depending on the SIIM, we propose an optimal set of affine simulations by following the article : [Covering the Space of Tilts](https://rdguez-mariano.github.io/pages/imas).

 This version of IMAS is based on the concept of hyper-descriptors and their associated matchers.
 See [Fast Affine Invariant Image Matching](https://rdguez-mariano.github.io/pages/hyperdescriptors) for more information on this.